alexander-hamme/Tadpole-Tracker/README.md

 ### Notes

-- The core of the tracking code is called from the SinglePlateTracker class, located [here](src/main/java/sproj/tracking/).
+- All the code that performs tracking is called from the SinglePlateTracker class, located [here](src/main/java/sproj/tracking/).

 - The thesis paper I wrote for this project is available [here](/paper/senior_thesis.pdf).